In This Post:

 So, with this in mind, I am challenging us to think the same way about self care in this new year.

 Instead of making goals like working out three times a week, losing weight, or running a marathon, let’s think about small ways we can take better care of ourselves every day.
+There are things we can do that seem a lot smaller than the big goals we set ourselves that actually help us towards losing weight or becoming more fit.
+Instead of setting a weight goal, why not commit yourself to taking a daily supplement from a company such as gundry md that can build your immune system and aid weight loss?
 How can we quickly recharge our batteries without having to take a huge chunk of time out of our day?We can't choose what happens to us, what people are going to think of us, or what people say or do to us.
 But we can choose how we respond.
 Click To Tweet

 Self Care Habit #1: Small Moments of Mindfulness